Norway's Equinor says sanctions prevented it helping on Nord Stream | Headlines

 - Norway

-In September, several unexplained underwater explosions ruptured the Nord Stream 1 and Nord Stream 2 pipelines, each more than 1,200-km-long, that link Russia and Germany across the Baltic Sea, sending methane gushing into the atmosphere.
 "The Norwegian Ministry of Foreign Affairs has stated that work on the pipelines would be in breach of the Norwegian sanction regulations – and by extension the EU sanction regulations," Equinor said in an emailed statement to Reuters.
+Norway is not part of the European Union, but is part of its single market and has applied most EU sanctions against Russia, including export controls.

-Norway's foreign ministry had no immediate comment.
-The Nordic country is not part of the EU, but is part of its single market and has applied most EU sanctions against Russia.
+"Due to the strict statutory duty of confidentiality, the Ministry of Foreign Affairs cannot comment on cases regarding the export of strategic goods, services and technology," a foreign ministry spokesperson said in a statement.
 The EU Commission did not immediately reply to a request for comment.

 German gas trader Uniper said last month that the pipelines, able to carry 110 billion cubic metres of gas per year, could be fixed in six to 12 months, but questions remain about whether Berlin wants to restart supplies and whether they will be repaired.
 The lack of Norwegian assistance in repairing the pipeline is likely to make the process more challenging and expensive.